raspberrypilearning/dont-fall-in/en/step_4.md

 You need to make sure all your sprite costumes are centered in the Paint editor.

-The `go to`{:class="block3motion"} `other sprite` block moves a sprite so that it's centre is in the same position as the centre of the other sprite.
+The `go to (other sprite)`{:class="block3motion"} block moves a sprite so that it's centre is in the same position as the centre of the other sprite.
 If their centres are in the wrong place, then your **character** won't go to the centre of the platforms.

 --- /collapse ---